Light-C-O/gentle-steps/README.md

   - I had fix that as well as added error handling using try/catch, especially for email, password and deleting account, those information are sensitive and ahould be handled with care.
   - Now, username and description updates properly
   - I tried updating the email, however, I get the error auth/operation-not-allowed.
 That is because Firebase doesn't allow this to happen for the current user.
 I even added more error handling in attempt to cover as much base as possible, but that still didn't fix.
 The email/password had already been enabled.
 And I checked the password and it updated well, only the email is failing so far.
+  - I figured out issue now related to email update.
+Firebase requred that user to first verify the new email before they can update it.
+This is all about security reasons.
+Firebase expects me to send a verfication email to the new email to relpace the old one.
+  -So, I created another handler to handle email verifications, it was alomst the same to the update email handler, the biggest difference is that first sends a verfication email and wait for the user to verfiy before any changes can be made.